WJ714/Bridginggap-flux/README.md

 # Things to do before workshop
 - creat an account for downloading FLUXNET data: https://amfcdn.lbl.gov/create
-- download FLUXNET data
+- download FLUXNET data for their study sites; (have a pdf with screencut of webpage ...)
-- anything else?
+- download files in this repo beforehand (one day before);
+- basic plotting package on their compute: list of R package (basic); list python (pandas ....
+Mo)
+- test binder in this repo

 -
 ### 🔗 What is Binder?